Southern Conservation Partners

 {See a list of Our Advisors HERE.}

-• Charles Roe, President Former Land Trust Alliance Southeast U.S. regional program director; and founding director of the North Carolina Natural Heritage Program & Conservation Trust for North Carolina
+• Charles Roe, President Southeast U.S. regional program director for the Land Trust Alliance (retired); founding director of the North Carolina Natural Heritage Program, NC Natural Heritage Foundation, and Conservation Trust for North Carolina.

-• Milo Pyne, Board Chair Retired NatureServe senior regional ecologist; current board president Friends of Plant Conservation (NC)
+• Milo Pyne, Board Chair NatureServe senior regional ecologist (retired); past board chair of NC Friends of Plant Conservation and Eno River Association; actively involved with other nonprofit conservation and community organizations.

-• Hugh Archer Retired co-founder and executive director of Kentucky Natural Lands Trust and Kentucky Nature Preserves Commission
+• Hugh Archer Co-founder and executive director of Kentucky Natural Lands Trust and Kentucky Nature Preserves Commission (retired); actively involved with other nonprofit conservation organizations.

-• Charlotte Jones-Roe Retired North Carolina Botanical Garden director of development and conservation
+• Charlotte Jones-Roe North Carolina Botanical Garden director of development and conservation (retired); actively involved with other nonprofit conservation and community organizations, including City of Oaks (Raleigh) Foundation Board of Directors.

-• Julie H. Moore Retired US Fish & Wildlife Service, Office of Endangered Species-Ecological Services; Longleaf Alliance founding board member; current chair of North Carolina's Plant Conservation advisory council
+• Julie H. Moore US Fish & Wildlife Service, Office of Endangered Species-Ecological Services (retired); Longleaf Alliance founding Board member; current chair of North Carolina's Plant Conservation Program advisory board; actively involved with other nonprofit conservation organizations and initiatives, including Venus Flytrap Champions.

-• Kathleen Williams Retired founder and president of Tennessee Parks & Greenways Foundation (TennGreen)
+• Kathleen Williams Founder and president of Tennessee Parks & Greenways Foundation (TennGreen) (retired); co-chair of Alliance for the Conservation of Nashville's Highlands Rim Forest.

 Picture